centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Bugfixes

 - Make Gorgone’s private key readable by centreon-gorgone only
-- Fixed restart was too long and occasionally reaches the max systemctl timeout
+- Gorgone was too long to restart, which could cause the service to reach the systemctl timeout.
+The time to stop has been thoroughly decreased.
 - Fixed export of configuration files on a poller with Debian 11
 - Fixed error in log for autodiscovery module